 Driving provides older people freedom, independence, and key social interactions with their community that many people take for granted in their youth.
 But the privilege of driving is based on the ability to safely operate a motor vehicle.
 Drivers aged 70 and over have an increased motor vehicle crash risk per miles driven in comparison to middle-aged drivers.
-Those that drive infrequently are at the greatest risk.
+Those that drive infrequently are at greatest risk.
 Thus, impaired function due to age-related disorders should be viewed as a flashing yellow traffic signal—a warning that driving privileges should be reassessed.

 Failure to yield right-of-way (often because they "looked but did not see") is one of the more common traffic violations committed by older drivers.
 Also, older drivers have more difficulty merging into traffic and may have problems at intersections, particularly when making left turns.
-These difficulties have been attributed to:
+These difficulties have been attributed to

 Yet, older drivers are often more careful than younger drivers.
-Many older drivers who do not have medical conditions that impair thinking and judgment (for example dementia) begin to limit their driving to improve safety.
-They tend to avoid driving at night, during rush hour, or during inclement weather.
+Many older drivers who do not have medical conditions that impair thinking and judgment (for example, dementia) begin to limit their driving to improve safety.
+They tend to avoid driving at twilight and at night, during rush hour, or during inclement weather.
 Moreover, alcohol is much less likely to be a factor in crashes involving older drivers.

 Driving involves the precise execution of simultaneous tasks (such as braking and steering).
 These tasks require several attributes, including the following: